MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/CICD/Pipelines/README.md

 Defined in ".gitlab-ci.yml".
 Additional configs are available though the GitLab UI.

-Pipelines can run only for merge requests.
+Pipelines can be set to run only for merge requests.

 ### Multi-project pipelines